London's Poverty Profile is divided into five themes:

 |Region||Total population||Population change (2010-2020)||Population per km2||% BME||% not UK-born|

 More than 9.0 million people live in London.
-Between 2010 and 20, London’s population increased at a faster rate than the rest of England.
-Central London saw the biggest increase (14%), in comparison to London’s overall growth of 10%, and the rest of England’s growth of 6%.
+Between 2010 and 2020, London’s population increased at a faster rate than the rest of England.
+Central London saw the biggest increase (14%), closely followed by East London with 13%.
+London’s overall growth of 10% is higher than the rest of England’s growth of 6%.

 Central London has the highest level of population density with 12,475 people per km2, which is over twice the level of London overall.
 Still, London overall is 15 times more dense than the rest of England, with 5,727 and 369 people per km2 respectively.